-- 4.1 Children develop dispositions for learning such as curiosity, cooperation, confidence, creativity, commitment, enthusiasm, persistence, imagination and reflexivity. - 4.2 Children develop a range of skills and processes such as problem solving, inquiry, experimentation, hypothesising, researching and investigating. - 4.3 Children transfer and adapt what they have learned from one context to another - 4.4 Children resource their own learning through connecting with people, place, technologies and natural and processed materials.
+- 4.1 Children develop a growth mindset and learning dispositions for learning such as curiosity, cooperation, confidence, creativity, commitment, enthusiasm, persistence, imagination and reflexivity. - 4.2 Children develop a range of learning & thinking skills and processes such as problem solving, inquiry, experimentation, hypothesising, researching and investigating. - 4.3 Children transfer and adapt what they have learned from one context to another - 4.4 Children resource their own learning through connecting with people, place, technologies and natural and processed materials.